Hinton Battle (Producer)

 Renée is currently performing in a workshop of SUPERFLY directed by Mr. Bill T. Jones.
 She was recently seen on Broadway in both WONDERLAND (Ensemble) and WEST SIDE STORY (Rosalia) and toured nationally with JERSEY BOYS (Mary Delgado), Disney's HIGH SCHOOL MUSICAL, and 25th Anniversary tour of CATS.
 Renée is blessed to be part of such an incredible team of people with SISTAS!!! reneemarino.com

 Josh is a grad of Stockton College and holds his MFA from the Actors Studio Drama School, New School Univ.
-Recent Designs include the Drama Desk Award-winning Zero Hour (St Clement’s Theatre), Tooth of the Son (Cherry Lane Theatre) and The Deep Throat Sex Scandal (Bleecker Street Theatre).
+Recent Designs include the Drama Desk Award-winning Zero Hour (St Clement’s Theatre).
 Josh has designed many successful shows at St. Luke's Theatre including the long running Danny and Sylvia: The Danny Kaye Musical, Dietrich and Chevalier: A Musical Love Story, Black Angels over Tuskegee, Lansky, Annulla, One Night With Fanny Brice, Harry and Eddie: The Birth of Israel and The Rise of Dorothy Hale.

 Germono Toussaint (Additional Arangements)